b3nd3r-dev/mb-resume/README.md

 The mb-resume website is written in Flask which is a web framework written in Python.
 This was developed on Python 3.7.8 so one way or another... install python 3.7.8!

+There is a package required to generate ERD diagarams automatically.
+If you want this then you will need to install graphviz before installing your python requirements.
+See [GraphViz](http://graphviz.org/download/) for instructions on how to install. *THEN* if you want to generate ERDs run `pip install -r requirements-dev.txt`

 Next create a virtual environment by running `python3 -m venv venv` inside the root directory for this project.
 Then install the project's dependencies by running `pip install -r requirements.txt`.

 Navigate to app/static then run npm install